Troitskaya line: Development

 the southern section will be 14.6 km long and will have six stations.
 Part of the section from Sosenki to Desna will be at-ground.

 On 25 November 2019 the construction of the first tunnel of the line between "Ulitsa Novatorov" and "Universitet Druzhby Narodov" began.
 On 4 December 2020, tunneling was completed, the shield passed 2.7 km at a depth of up to 30 m.

+In September 2021, construction from Krimskaya to ZIL stations was confirmed.
+In June 2023, planning for the second major segment of the line, from Kommunarka to Kedrovaya stations, was confirmed, and in October 2023, planning was extended to Troitsk station.

+On 7 September 2024, Moscow City Day, the first segment from Novatorskaya to Tyutchevskaya opened.

+On 28 December 2024, the second segment from Tyutchevskaya to Novomoskovskaya opened.

+On 13 September 2025, the third segment from Novatorskaya to ZIL opened.